Voting

 2.5.1 What is it for?

-The voting module allows voting for citizen proposals or specific questions that the institution wants to raise.
+The voting module allows users to vote for citizen proposals or specific questions that the institution wants to raise.

-In each vote we can include as many questions as we see fit, adding different closed answers to each one.
+In each vote we can include as many closed-answer questions as we see fit.

 2.5.2 Permissions and Tips

-- Although we may have associated voting with issues of great importance, given the ease that CONSUL DEMOCRACY offers for its configuration and dissemination, they can also be used for everyday issues (such as the type of light bulbs that the City Council should acquire) or to organize contests to be resolved by popular vote.
+• Given the ease of configuration of the "Voting" module, it can be set up rapidly and be used for many different purposes, ranging from more 'provocative' questions associated with referenda, to more everyday issues (such as the type of light bulbs that the City Council should acquire) or to organize contests to be resolved by popular vote.

 2.5.3 How do I configure it?